-As a writer I tell stories for fun.
-But even those who find it difficult to create worlds, characters, and plots by themselves could gain enjoyment from this simple texting game.
+As a writer (stop snickering in the back) I tell stories for fun.
+But even non-writers who find it difficult to create worlds, characters, and plots by themselves could gain enjoyment from this simple texting game.

 With Story Builder, one of you begins the story by texting a sentence to the other.
-The other person then text the second sentence in the story back to the first.
-Slowly but surely the two of you build a story over the course of several texts.
+The other person then texts the second sentence in the story back to the first person.
+Slowly but surely, the two of you build a story over the course of several texts.

 One of you thinks of an object or person, while the other fires questions at them via text message.
-Your ‘Yes/No’ responses help the guesser narrow down the possibilities until they can make an educated guess as to what was being thought of.
+Your Yes/No responses help the guesser narrow down the possibilities until they can make an educated guess as to exactly you were thinking of.

-Variations include limiting the object being thought of to a particular genre, or increasing/decreasing the number of questions allowed to be asked prior to a guess being made.
+Variations include limiting the object being thought of to a particular genre.
+Or, you can increase/decrease the number of questions the guesser can ask.

 Variations include giving clues after each negative response to a wrong guess, or limiting the number of guesses allowed.

-Assuming you’re not exclusively interested in types of music that don’t contain any lyrics, you’ll know certain lines from certain songs.
+Assuming you’re not exclusively interested in instrumental music, you’ll know certain lines from certain songs.
 Whether because of an emotional attachment or simply because they sound good together, most people have been affected by song lyrics in some way.

 The Song Lyrics game plays on that by having one person quote lines from a song to the other via text.
 The other person then has to guess the song the lyrics are from.
 It helps if this is played with someone you’re close to or who you share similar music tastes with.